MicrosoftDocs/win32/desktop-src/DirectShow/tooltip-property.md

 ---
-Description: The ToolTip property sets the text for the ToolTip that appears when the mouse pointer is over the MSWebDVD video rectangle. ms.assetid: b71ec573-6585-4b0c-8171-9f9c8fdb7394
+description: The ToolTip property sets the text for the ToolTip that appears when the mouse pointer is over the MSWebDVD video rectangle. ms.assetid: b71ec573-6585-4b0c-8171-9f9c8fdb7394
 title: ToolTip Property (Windows.ui.xaml.controls.h) ms.topic: reference